grafana/pyroscope/docs/sources/view-and-analyze-profile-data/profiling-types/_index.md

 # Understand profiling types and their uses in Pyroscope

 Profiling is an essential tool for understanding and optimizing application performance.
 In Pyroscope, various profiling types allow for an in-depth analysis of different aspects of your application.
-This guide will explore these types and explain their impact on your program.
+This guide explores these types and explain their impact on your program.

 ## Profiling types